 There are two levels of Contemporary at Ballet Arts Studio: Contemporary I and Contemporary II.
 Dancers must be at least eight years old on the first day of class to take Contemporary I. This class will explore shifting weight in grounded, highly physical phrases.
 Emphasis will be placed on floor work and the ability to play with gravity.
 Students will work on moving through space, while maintaining alignment, musicality, and artistic expression.
 Improvisation will be used as a tool to allow students to find their own authentic way of moving.
 Ballet technique is important in this class, and dancers must be taking at least one ballet class to take a contemporary class.

-There are two levels of Hip Hop at Ballet Arts: Hip Hop I and Hip Hop II.
+There are three levels of Hip Hop at Ballet Arts: Hip Hop I, Hip Hop II and Hip Hop III.
 Dancers must be at least seven years old on the first day of class to take Hip Hop I. In our Hip-Hop classes, dancers will focus on their groove, musicality, rhythm, dynamics, and isolations.
 The combinations will greatly emphasize different kinds of movement textures, and this is a skill that can be further applied to all styles of dance.
 They will also learn various steps and terminology of the House dance style, a street dance style that weaves footwork patterns and rhythms with a smooth grove.
 After some time to learn this vocabulary, dancers will have opportunities to freestyle and improve their confidence with improvisation.